plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

 The global [Funcons-Index] page lists the names of all current funcons, grouped according to their types.
 The local funcons-index page for a particular language lists only the names of the funcons actually used in its specification.
+The funcon [reuse] page shows which of the included languages reference each funcon.

 Hovering on a reference to a funcon displays the declared arity of symbol:
 `values` stands for a *single* argument, and `values*` for any number of